The Legal Difference Between a Fitness Contractor and an Employee

 When you have independent contractors, you have to realize that you have less control over how the services are provided.
 You have to think of a contractor as someone who operates their own business, and you are simply outsourcing part of your own business to them.

-Both the IRS in the United States and the CRA in Canada have something called a, “Control Test,” which determines whether someone is an independent contractor based on the degree of control of the services being provided.
+Both the IRS in the United States and the CRA in Canada have something called a “Control Test,” which determines whether someone is an independent contractor based on the degree of control of the services being provided.

 How does this play out in our industry?

-The area where I see fitness and wellness professionals struggling with this is when they have someone who works for them, and they want to oversee and fine-detail the way that the work is being done.
+The area where I see fitness and wellness professionals struggling with this is when they have someone who works for them, and they want to oversee and fine-tune the way that the work is being done.

 Effectively, they’re controlling the services, they’re making the person wear the clothing of a studio, they’re giving them business cards, they’re presenting them as a representative of that particular business, but they want to call them a contractor.
 The biggest issue is that they will tell the person exactly how the services must be provided.